ALL YOU NEED TO KNOW

 |New York||February 10, 2017|

 |Detroit||February 10, 2017|

 After submission to the appointed school staff, the essays will be reviewed and six finalists selected.
 These six finalists’ essays will then be reviewed and the Palazzo Strozzi Foundation USA’s Advisory Committee will conduct interviews with each of the finalists.
 Interviews will be conducted in person if the student attends one of the participating New York schools, or via Skype if the student attends one of the participating schools in Detroit or Los Angeles.

-Award decisions will be announced by mid April of 2016.
+Award decisions will be announced by end of March 2017.

 New York City:

 - CSI High School for International Studies, Staten Island

 - DeWitt Clinton High School, Bronx

 - The Facing History School, Manhattan

 - Ramon C. Cortines School of Visual & Performing Arts